wikilinks/neleval/README.md

 This project extends the work described in:

-* Ben Hachey, Joel Nothman and Will Radford (2014), "(Cheap and easy entity evaluation)[https://aclweb.org/anthology/P/P14/P14-2076]".
+* Ben Hachey, Joel Nothman and Will Radford (2014), "[Cheap and easy entity evaluation](https://aclweb.org/anthology/P/P14/P14-2076)".
 In Proceedings of ACL.

 It was used as the official scorer for Entity (Discovery and) Linking in 2014 and 2015: